denistakeda/re-posh/README.md

 # data-frame

 DataFrame is a ClojureScript library that allows you to use [re-frame](https://github.com/Day8/re-frame) with [DataScript](https://github.com/tonsky/datascript) as a data storage.
 It uses [posh](https://github.com/mpdairy/posh) under the hood.
-I like the refined beauty of re-frame but it forces me to optimaze my store and give it certan shape.
-At the same time I like freedom and power of DataScript and Datalog.
+I like the refined beauty of re-frame but it forces me to optimize my store and give it certain shape.
+At the same time, I like freedom and power of DataScript and Datalog.
 So why not to use them together.
 I want to write subscriptions on Datalog and events as a transaction.
 If you want the same, welcome.

 ## Usage